Sam-Dragon/java-7/src/InputOutputNotes.md

 	BufferedReader reader = BufferedReader(new InputStreamReader(System.in)); <br>
 	Integer integer = Integer.parseInt(reader.readLine()); <br>

-> Problem While accepting the input due to 'read()' method
+> **Problem** While accepting the input due to 'read()' method
 - This issue occurs if the read() method is followed by readLine() method
 - As read() method accepts single character but when we hit enter, new line character (\n) is passed which will be input to the readLine() & hence readLine() wont accept any other input

+	> Solution 1 :
-1. Solution : use bufferedReader.readLine().charAt(0)
+ 	- use bufferedReader.readLine().charAt(0)
-- This solution is effective as we will pick the required number of character and skip others
+	- This solution is effective as we will pick the required number of character and skip others <br><br>

+	> Solution 2 :
-2. Solution : use bufferedReader.skip(2)
+  	- use bufferedReader.skip(2)
 	- It is not effective as if extra character is entered it screws up

 ## String Tokenizer

-> Accepting Different types of inputs
 - StringTokenizer class is used for splitting the string into small pieces called tokens
 - It splits the string based on the delimiter